Beyond Prompts: Unconditional 3D Inversion for Out-of-Distribution Shapes: Expressivity of Language and Geometry

 The generative fidelity of 3D generative models is non-uniform across the prompt distribution.
 We observe that for specific semantic categories, the model exhibits a form of localized model collapse.
 In these regions, the model loses sensitivity to textual variations and converges toward a generic shape.
 This is qualitatively shown in Fig.~\ref{fig:sink_examples}, where diverse prompts regarding specific subjects yield near-identical topology.
 Note the variation across semantic categories.

 To quantify this behaviour, we perform a diversity analysis using SigLIP~\cite{tschannen2025siglip2multilingualvisionlanguage}.
-We generate a collection of prompts $\mathcal{T} = \{t_1, \dots, t_n\}$ centered on specific semantic anchors (\eg, astronaut, labrador) using a Gemini 3 Pro~\cite{Google2025Gemini3} and create associated shapes with TRELLIS~\cite{xiang2024structured}.
+We generate a collection of prompts $\mathcal{T} = \{t_1, \dots, t_n\}$ centered on specific semantic anchors (\eg, astronaut, labrador) using Gemini 3 Pro~\cite{Google2025Gemini3} and create associated shapes with TRELLIS~\cite{xiang2024structured}.

 For each generated asset, we obtain a set of multi-view renders $\mathcal{I}_i$ covering a $360^\circ$ orbit.
-Let $\Phi_{vis}(\cdot)$ and $\Phi_{txt}(\cdot)$ denote the SigLIP image and text encoders, respectively.
+Let $\Phi_{\text{vis}}(\cdot)$ and $\Phi_{\text{txt}}(\cdot)$ denote the SigLIP image and text encoders, respectively.
 We define the average pairwise distance for both modalities as:

-The diversity ratio $R = \frac{\Delta_{vis}} {\Delta_{txt}}$ characterizes the model's responsiveness to linguistic shifts.
-This ratio is closely related to the Lipschitz constant of the generative model w.r.t text inputs, where the main difference is that the cosine distance does not necessarily define a metric space.
+The diversity ratio $R = \Delta_{\text{vis}} / \Delta_{\text{txt}}$ characterizes the model's responsiveness to linguistic shifts.
+This ratio is closely related to the Lipschitz constant of the generative model with respect to text inputs, where the main difference is that the cosine distance does not necessarily define a metric space.

 A low ratio ($R \ll 1$) indicates that the model is operating in a sparse region of the joint embedding space, where noticeable changes in the text prompt lead to small (or no) visual changes.
 This behavior can be attributed to the text capability of the generative model being effectively out-of-distribution (OOD) relative to the learned geometric priors.
 In such cases, the conditional signal fails to steer the generation, causing the output to collapse toward a generic canonical shape.
 Our quantitative results in Tab.~\ref{tab:siglip_diversity} suggest that the text-to-shape manifold is non-uniformly populated.
-Some specific semantic groups reside in densely mapped regions that facilitate high diversity, while others encounter sink regions with little to zero diversity.
+Some specific semantic groups reside in densely mapped regions that facilitate high diversity, while others encounter sink regions with little to zero diversity. {To confirm this phenomenon generalizes beyond TRELLIS, we additionally evaluated LN3Diff~\cite{ln3diff} and GaussianAnything~\cite{gaussiananything} models.
+As shown in Tab.~\ref{tab:siglip_diversity}, both models consistently exhibit $R < 1$ across the majority of categories.
+We also evaluated models prior to 2024\cite{zhang2024gaussiancubestructuredexplicitradiance, jun2023shapegeneratingconditional3d, ren2024xcubelargescale3dgenerative}, however their quantitative performance was too poor to generate plausible results for many input prompts.}